jhenningsen/GARCH/README.md

 - Compare the performance of the GARCH model with other volatility models.

 ### GARCH Model Performance Summary
+Below is a summary of the results obtained with basic p=1, q=1 parameter values

 | Model                                    | MSE        | MAE        | R²          |
 | :--------------------------------------- | :--------- | :--------- | :---------- |